 Apprenticeship Programs: a Win-Win for Employers, Jobseekers and Communities

 To build a large and fully competitive U.S. workforce, it is crucial to develop a collaborative strategy for preparing, upskilling, and reskilling a future-ready workforce.
 This is where earn-as-you-learn opportunities, such as apprenticeship programs, can draw in more workers.
-And President Biden is in favor of apprenticeship funding.
-He created the Good Job Initiative which seeks to inform, empower and support the diversity of today's American workforce.
+The current presidential administration created the Good Jobs Initiative which seeks to inform, empower and support the diversity of today's American workforce.

 While all employment sectors are facing challenging workforce shortages and gaps as the economy struggles to recover, apprenticeships offer an easy and effective way to recruit and develop a highly skilled workforce, which benefits both employers and jobseekers on a long-term basis.